void-inject/Bash-Notes/README.md

 ## Overview

-This repository contains my **notes** and **projects** as I explore and learn Bash scripting.
-It serves as both a personal learning resource and a guide for others who want to start their journey with Bash from scratch.
+This repository contains my **notes** as I explore and learn _Bash_ scripting.
+It serves as both a personal learning resource and a guide for others who want to start their journey with _Bash_ from scratch.

 ---